Privacy concerns with Google: Scroogle

 Scroogle, named after the fictional character Ebenezer Scrooge, was a web service that allowed users to perform Google searches anonymously.
 It focused heavily on searcher privacy by blocking Google cookies and not saving log files.
 The service was launched in 2003 by Google critic Daniel Brandt, who was concerned about Google collecting personal information on its users.

-Scroogle offered a web interface and browser plugins for Firefox, Google Chrome, and Internet Explorer that allowed users to run Google searches anonymously.
+Scroogle provided an alternative interface to Google's search engine and proxied searches through a Scroogle server, so that Google saw the server's IP address rather than the user's real IP address.
+Version 20101024 of a Firefox search-bar add-on named Scroogle (SSL) was released on 24 October 2010.
 The service scraped Google search results, removing ads and sponsored links.
 Only the raw search results were returned, meaning features such as page preview were not available.
 For added security, Scroogle gave users the option of having all communication between their computer and the search page be SSL encrypted.

 Although Scroogle's activities technically violated Google's terms of service, Google generally tolerated its existence, whitelisting the site on multiple occasions.
 After 2005, the service encountered rapid growth before running into a series of problems starting in 2010.
 In February 2012, the service was permanently shut down by its creator due to a combination of throttling of search requests by Google and a denial-of-service attack by an unknown person or group.

 Before its demise, Scroogle handled around 350,000 queries daily, ranked among the top 4,000 sites worldwide and in the top 2,500 for the United States, Canada, the United Kingdom, Australia, and other countries in web traffic.

+Incorrect specifications

+Google Nest hidden microphone incident

+In February 2019, a privacy incident involving the Google Nest Guard system went public.
+The controversy stemmed from the fact that Nest Guard, a security device that was part of the Nest Secure system, contained a hidden microphone that was not disclosed in any product specifications.
+It resulted in a public relations failure.
+Google dismissed this as an "error" and claimed the microphone was never activated without user permission.

+Google suffers data breach

+ShinyHunters incident

+The hacker group ShinyHunters carried out a massive breach of Google's database, compromising the security of 2.5 billion Gmail accounts worldwide.
+An investigation revealed that in June 2025, the attackers obtained the login and password of a Google employee, after which they were able to steal a large number of business files containing customer contact information and company names.